Find Time-Saving Kindergarten Resources ➔

 How to Teach Addition in Kindergarten: 3 Activities Students Will Love

-1. How to Teach Addition in Kindergarten: Addition Games
+1. Addition Games

 Gamifying any activity is a sure-fire way to make sure students are engaged and learning.
 Addition games are one of my top choices for how to teach addition in Kindergarten.
 Games are a great way to reinforce addition concepts, and students won’t even realize they are practicing!
-One of my all-time favorite games to start practicing addition is Let’s Make a Square.
+One of my all-time favorite games for practicing addition is Let’s Make a Square.

 Wondering how to teach addition in kindergarten?
 Teaching addition to our amazing kindergartners is fun and easy with these engaging Let's Make a Square Addition to 10 activities your students will absolutely love!

-First, they identify each of the numbers.
-Then they give the answer to the addition problem.
 If they can correctly identify the numbers and give the answer, they get to color in their square.
 Students continue playing until all of the squares have been claimed.
 The player with the most squares colored in is the winner!

 Benefits